When Did Tithes End?

 There are two endings to the tithing system.
 There’s a spiritual ending, and there’s a historical ending.
 The spiritual ending occurred when Jesus said, “It is finished,” when he was crucified on the cross (John 19:30).

 Despite this finished work, some early Jewish Christians continued observing the Mosaic Law decades after the crucifixion.
-They eventually stopped tithing, but this historical fact isn’t mentioned in the Bible.
+They eventually stopped tithing.
+However, the Bible doesn’t mention this historical fact.

 Let’s dive deeper into each to help you understand the spiritual and historical end of tithing.